Tax Deductions Checklist for Medical Professionals

 - The Standard Rate applies to Singles/Families below $90,000 or $180,000 income levels respectively.
 The 3 Tier rates then apply for those above this threshold.

-- By Salary Sacrificing, you are saving tax on your regular income (up to 49% individual marginal rates) and paying in your Super Fund at 15%, saving you the difference in tax overall
+- By contributing to superannuation, you are saving tax on your regular income (up to 49% individual marginal rates) and paying in your Super Fund at 15%, saving you the difference in tax overall.

 If you would like to print this information please click here for PDF format